rofayda22/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Grade and Answer Data
 ############################

 You can review information about how grading is configured for your course, and access student grades, at any time after you create the course.
-You can also make adjustments to how a problem is graded, for a single student or all students.
+You can also make adjustments to student grading for a problem, for a single student or all students.
 For information about the grading data that you can access and the changes you can make, see the following topics:

 * :ref:`Review_grades`